-A career as a mortgage advisor is a rewarding one, as you will be assisting people through one of the biggest changes in their lives: buying a new home.
+A career as a mortgage adviser is a rewarding one, as you will be assisting people through one of the biggest changes in their lives: buying a new home.

-For an insight into what a mortgage role involves, watch the webinar ‘How to Become a Mortgage Advisor’.
+For an insight into what a mortgage role involves, watch the webinar ‘How to Become a Mortgage Adviser’.

 Employers you could work with

 Examples of our employers who have offered this qualification include Hanley Economic Building Society and Skipton Building Society.
 Other examples of employers within the finance sector include Direct Line and NFU Mutual.
 Check out our current vacancies to see what’s available.

 Doing the CII qualification will enable me to further my career and will broaden my job prospects for the future.
 My trainer is very supportive and makes me feel confident that I will succeed.

 Aside from all the administrative skills I picked up, I really feel like this apprenticeship has got me out of my shell.
 Before, I was very shy.
 At times, I even had trouble getting out of the house and going to the shop.
 But this apprenticeship has boosted my confidence massively after speaking to so many people over the phone including customers and insurers.
 I really feel like I can talk to anybody.